vsoch/scif/docs/pages/6-examples.md

 ---

 ## Example Use Cases
 SCIF is powerful in that it supports multiple general use cases for scientific and systems evaluation and high level introspection.
-These use cases broadly fall in the areas of providing modular software, systems and metric evaluation, and guided collaboration to answer a scientific question, and are done in context of a Singularity container for maximum reproducibility.
+These use cases broadly fall in the areas of providing modular software, systems and metric evaluation, and guided collaboration to answer a scientific question.
+For all use cases, the recommendation is to use a contained environment (e.g., Singularity) for maximum reproducibility of the work.

 ## Quick Examples
 You might find SCIF useful if you: